Marcus842/MovieWebApplicationReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Environment variable

+Before you run the project for the first time you need to create a `.env` in the root folder `MOVIEWEBAPPLICATIONREACT` with the following property
+`REACT_APP_API_KEY = '[YourKey]'` the key can be obrained from https://www.omdbapi.com/apikey.aspx You might have to run `npm start` again for the script to implement the environment variable.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+First time you download the project you might have to run npm istall to install all packages before you car run any npm commands

 ### `npm start`